protegeproject/protege/_views/class-description.md

 layout: view
 menuPath: Class views > Class Description
 ---
 The class description view is the core of the class editor.
 It allows the logical description of the selected class to be edited using Manchester OWL Syntax.
-The view comprises a number of sections, which are described below.
+The view follows the [common view look and feel]({{site.baseurl}}/view-look-and-feel) and comprises a number of sections, which are described below.
 Each line in a section corresponds to an axiom in one of the loaded ontologies.

 The sections are: